Software agent: Concepts

-The concept of an agent provides a convenient and powerful way to describe a complex software entity that is capable of acting with a certain degree of autonomy in order to accomplish tasks on behalf of its host.
+The concept of an agent provides a method of describing a complex software entity that is capable of acting with a certain degree of autonomy in order to accomplish tasks on behalf of its host.
 But unlike objects, which are defined in terms of methods and attributes, an agent is defined in terms of its behavior.

 Various authors have proposed different definitions of agents, these commonly include concepts such as: